top of page

 Immerse yourself in the rich cultural heritage, try traditional food, watch performances, and soak in the beauty of the park's natural surroundings!

-We would definitely recommend the Cable Car, perhaps even first, so you can map out where you would like to go.
+We would recommend the Cable Car, perhaps even first, so you can map out where you would like to go.

 How to Get to Taman Mini Indonesia Indah

 To reach Taman Mini Indonesia Indah (TMII), you can use various modes of transportation depending on your location and preferences.
-Here are some common options:

 By Taxi or Ride-Sharing Services